wpengine/headless-docs/guides/getting-started/create-app/README.md

+---
+title: Create Your First App
+description: The best way to understand how a Headless CMS operates is to create a simple application and deploy it.
+This tutorial uses WPEngine's open-source headless framework and Next.js to create a simple application.
+---

 # Create Your First App

 The best way to understand how a Headless CMS operates is to create a simple application and deploy it.
 This tutorial uses WPEngine's open-source [headless framework](https://github.com/wpengine/headless-framework) and Next.js to create a simple application.